iozsaygi/unity-build-hub/README.md

 ## Jenkins item configuration
 Assuming the Jenkins instance Unity Build Hub is working on already has the [Unity3d](https://plugins.jenkins.io/unity3d-plugin/) plugin installed, this is how Unity Build Hub can be linked to the Jenkins item that produces builds by using the Unity engine.
 ![Jenkins Item Configuration](https://github.com/iozsaygi/unity-build-hub/blob/main/Images/JenkinsItemConfiguration.png?raw=true)
-Notice how we exactly added the path to the function that triggers MacOS builds in the command line arguments for Jenkins item configuration.
+Notice how we exactly added the path to the function that triggers macOS builds in the command line arguments for Jenkins item configuration.

 ## Changelog
 Please see [CHANGELOG](https://github.com/iozsaygi/unity-build-hub/blob/main/CHANGELOG.md) for detailed information.